CopernicaMarketingSoftware/Documentation/PHPCPP/lambda-functions.md

 but to demonstrate how to do this with PHP-CPP we are going to build it with C++.
-Just like all the other functions that you've seen in the earlier examples, such a C++ function function receives a Php::Parmeters object as its parameter, which is a std::vector of Php::Value objects.
+Just like all the other functions that you've seen in the earlier examples, such a C++ function function receives a Php::Parameters object as its parameter, which is a std::vector of Php::Value objects.

 ```cpp